 Benefits to retired workers and their families, and to families of deceased workers, are paid from the OASI Trust Fund.
 Benefits to disabled workers and their families are paid from the DI Trust Fund.
-More than 98 percent of total disbursements in 2011 were for benefit payments.
+More than 98 percent of total disbursements from the combined OASI and DI funds in 2014 were for benefit payments.

 A Board of Trustees oversees the financial operations of the trust funds.
 The Board reports annually to the Congress on the financial status of the trust funds.

 By law, income to the trust funds must be invested, on a daily basis, in securities guaranteed as to both principal and interest by the Federal government.
 All securities held by the trust funds are "special issues" of the United States Treasury.
 Such securities are available only to the trust funds.

 In the past, the trust funds have held marketable Treasury securities, which are available to the general public.
 Unlike marketable securities, special issues can be redeemed at any time at face value.
 Marketable securities are subject to the forces of the open market and may suffer a loss, or enjoy a gain, if sold before maturity.
 Investment in special issues gives the trust funds the same flexibility as holding cash.

 Data on trust fund investments provide a breakdown by interest rate and trust fund for any month after 1989.

 The rate of interest on special issues is determined by a formula enacted in 1960.
 The rate is determined at the end of each month and applies to new investments in the following month.

 The numeric average of the 12 monthly interest rates for 2015 was 2.021 percent.
 The annual effective interest rate (the average rate of return on all investments over a one-year period) for the OASI and DI Trust Funds, combined, was 3.37 percent in 2015.
 This higher effective rate resulted because the funds hold special-issue bonds acquired in past years when interest rates were higher.